cah-nicholas-alt/modern-auth/README.md

 Coin App: http://app.coin.local:5004

 # Cookie Settings
-As we are running locally running on HTTP you will need to enable the chome setting: `Cookies without SameSite must be secure` otherwise chrome may block our non-secure, non-same site cookies.
+As we are running locally running on HTTP (not HTTPS) you will need to enable the chome setting: `Cookies without SameSite must be secure` otherwise chrome may block our non-secure, non-same site cookies.